Today’s Word Of Encouragement From Wayne:

-In His presence we do not “get tired” and we do not "become weary."
+In His presence we do not “get tired” and we do not “become weary.”
 In fact, it is in His presence that we experience renewal.
-In the world we certainly can “get tired” and "become weary."
-But in Christ, in the presence of our God, He lifts us up, renews us with "new strength,“ and then we are able to continue living in this world without being weary or tired for we know that ”the Lord God is my strength and song" (Isaiah 12:2).
+In this world we certainly can “get tired” and “become weary.”
+But in Christ, in the presence of our God, He lifts us up, renews us with “new strength,” and then we are able to continue living in this world without being weary or tired for we know that “the Lord God is my strength and song” (Isaiah 12:2).

 Beloved of God, “mount up with wings as eagles” this day by waiting for the Lord, in His presence, so He may lift you up and give you “new strength.”
 Hallelujah!